duo-labs/sharedsignals/README.md

 ## sharedsignals.guide
-For detailed information about how to work with the transmitters and receivers described by the Shared Signals and Events Framework, as well as a high level explanation of what the main concepts are and why you might want to use this technology, please see our accompanying site [https://sharedsignals.guide](https://sharedsignals.guide).
+For detailed information about how to work with the transmitters and receivers described by the Shared Signals Framework, as well as a high level explanation of what the main concepts are and why you might want to use this technology, please see our accompanying site [https://sharedsignals.guide](https://sharedsignals.guide).

-## Shared Signals and Events Communication Sequence
+## Shared Signals Framework Communication Sequence
-To understand the communication sequence for SSE, refer to this [document](docs/push-and-poll-events.md).
+To understand the communication sequence for SSF, refer to this [document](docs/push-and-poll-events.md).

 ## Examples
 The [examples](examples) folder contains python-based, Dockerized examples